paulmillr/noble-ciphers/README.md

   Salsa20 is usually faster than AES, a big deal on slow, budget mobile phones.
   - [XSalsa20](https://cr.yp.to/snuffle/xsalsa-20110204.pdf), extended-nonce
     variant was released in 2008.
-It switched nonces from 96-bit to 192-bit, and became safe to be picked at random. - Nacl / Libsodium popularized term "secretbox", a simple black-box authenticated encryption.
-Secretbox is just xsalsa20-poly1305.
+It switched nonces from 96-bit to 192-bit, and became safe to be picked at random.
+  - Nacl / Libsodium popularized term "secretbox", - which is just xsalsa20poly1305.
     We provide the alias and corresponding seal / open methods.
-We don't provide "box" or "sealedbox".
+    "crypto_box" and "sealedbox" are available in package [noble-sodium](https://github.com/serenity-kit/noble-sodium).
   - Check out [PDF](https://cr.yp.to/snuffle/salsafamily-20071225.pdf) and
     [wiki](https://en.wikipedia.org/wiki/Salsa20).
 - [ChaCha20](https://cr.yp.to/chacha.html) stream cipher, released